 Why Choose Premier Vein & Body by Schwartz?

 Known affectionately as “Kansas City’s Vein Guy”, Dr. Craig Schwartz, owner and medical director of Premier Vein & Body, has treated over ten thousand vein patients in the Kansas City area since opening his dedicated Leawood vein practice in 2003.
 Originally known as Vein Centers for Excellence of Kansas City, our vein treatment center was one of the first dedicated vein clinics owned and operated by a vascular surgeon in the area, providing Kansas City vein patients the option for outpatient, minimally-invasive vein treatment.
 There has never been a better time to treat your varicose and spider veins!

-To learn more about the treatment of Veins, schedule your consultation with Dr. Schwartz by filling out the form on this page or by calling his practice at (913) 451-8346 .
+To learn more about the treatment of Veins, schedule your free vein screening* with Dr. Schwartz by filling out the form on this page or by calling his practice at (913) 451-8346 .
 Premier Vein & Body by Schwartz serves Kansas City, Leawood, and Overland Park.

 **Individual results may vary